Backed internationally by over 1,000 engineers and geoscientists in the DMT group of companies

 Jim has in excess of 45 years of project management and consulting experience in geophysics.
 Following graduation from the University of Toronto, he joined Northern Engineering as a project geophysicist managing field programs which involved the use of state-of-the-art geophysical applications to map permafrost distribution in remote areas.
 Jim has played a pivotal role in pioneering the application of geophysics for surface mineable and in-situ oil sands exploration and development.

-He joined Hardy Associates in 1977 as an engineering geophysicist and was responsible for the project management of a wide range of geophysical applications.
+He joined Hardy Associates in 1977 as a geophysicist and was responsible for the project management of a wide range of geophysical applications.
 In 1979 he participated in the formation of Geo-Physi-Con Co.
 Ltd. and was Vice-President, later promoted to President.
 In 1993 he joined AMCL as Manager of Geophysical Services with the special responsibility of establishing a geophysical group to service the resource sector.
-While at AMCL/DMT he successfully completed his M.E.
+While at AMCL/DMT he completed his M.E.
 Des. and PhD.
 He is currently a technical advisor for DMT.

 Jane has extensive experience processing and interpreting many types of geophysical data.
 She has been involved with a wide variety of projects, including identifying and mapping aquifer facies with GPR, designing and building a borehole probe for measuring magnetic susceptibility, inverting and interpreting airborne EM data, and processing and interpreting marine seismic surveys.
 Recently she has been working on multi-survey interpretations and in the inversion of airborne and ground TEM data using the UBC GIF inversion code.
 Jane has a BSc (Engineering Physics) and MSc (Engineering) from Queen’s University, and a PhD in Geophysics from the University of British Columbia.